anoricev/COVID-Tracking-Project/README.md

 # COVID-Tracking-Project

-This is the final project for MLDS-400: Topics in Data Engineering.
+This is the final project for MLDS-400: Topics in Data Engineering at Northwestern University.
+The project reproduces and extends the workflow of The COVID Tracking Project by building an automated data pipeline that fetches, stores, and explores COVID-19 case data across US states and the nation.

+The project is implemented in Python and Shell scripting, featuring modular components for data ingestion, processing, and visualization, along with a Shiny for Python app for interactive exploration of state-level trends.

 ## Repository Structure (subject to change)